A while back, I came across an interesting scenario while working on some legacy Angular code. The code used setTimeout

 Scenario

 We had an application rendering a table with n (100, 150, 200, etc.) rows and 8 columns.
-The last column was an overflow menu that opened a modal.
-On initial render, the overflow menus queued a setTimeout with 0ms delay to trigger change detection.
-At first glance, everything seemed fine, the page rendered blazingly fast.
-But when I attempted to toggle the overflow menu, there was a delay.
-The delay increased when I tried to open the overflow menu further down the table.
-I had no idea what was causing this delay.
+The last column contained an overflow menu that opened a modal.
+On initial render, each overflow menu queued a setTimeout with a 0ms delay to trigger change detection.
+Everything seemed fine at first glance, the page rendered blazingly fast.
+But when I tried to toggle the overflow menu, I noticed a delay.
+Strangely, the delay increased when opening menus further down the table.
+I had no idea what was causing this issue.

 Clamping

-Clamping is a way to prevent the master thread from getting blocked.
-JavaScript is a single-threaded language with only one call stack.
-Browsers enforce a minimum delay between consecutive nested callbacks.
+Clamping helps prevent the master thread from getting blocked, ensuring smoother execution.
+Since JavaScript is single-threaded with only one call stack, excessive nested callbacks can cause performance issues.
+To mitigate this, browsers enforce a minimum delay between consecutive setTimeout calls, preventing them from overwhelming the event loop.

 Consider this example: